-I defended my position, like a loin, though with no natural predators, protects himself against humans, I built an invisible wall of protection around me and my mother and if anyone would try to invade it, I would ‘go off’.
+I defended my position, like a lion, though with no natural predators, protects himself against humans, I built an invisible wall of protection around me and my mother and if anyone would try to invade it, I would ‘go off’.

 I also allowed people around me to ignite my anger and defensiveness.
 Their advice often told me how to view my adversaries, complete with which story in the bible was analogous to mine.
-These stories were used to guide to me to do what ‘they’ thought I should do.
+These stories were used to guide me to do what ‘they’ thought I should do.
 Often the advice led me wrong, most often.

 My first defense against fire was fire.